 Unsurprisingly, research also claims that tea’s relaxing effects improve your sex life.
 But perhaps that only checks out if you adopt marriage therapist Andrew G. Marshall’s advice to halt sex halfway through, have a nice chat and cuppatea with your partner, then resume sex, thereby extending it beyond the bog-standard 15 minutes.

 Alternatively, Ashwagandha tea is regarded as a stimulant to virility, while pouring a teapot from really really high to create a frothy surface is regarded in Morocco as a sign of great manliness.

-You may think the obvious answer is no, but teabagophobics and hygrothermophobics would disagree.
+You may think this is a ridiculous subtitle but teabagophobics and hygrothermophobics would disagree.

-Again, before you jump in with your mainstream ‘no’, allow me to call to your attention a cult in Malaysia who worships a giant teapot.
-It symbolises ‘the healing purity of water’.
+Again, before you jump in with your mainstream ‘no tea does not have cosmic meaning’, allow me to call to your attention a cult in Malaysia who worships a giant teapot.
+As the philistines among you may be unaware, tea symbolises ‘the healing purity of water’.

 “If man has no tea in him, he is incapable of understanding truth and beauty.” – Japanese Proverb

-Not legally.
-According to tea law you must always use fresh water.
-Once boiled, water loses its oxygen and apparently starts to tastes flat (though if still water can taste flat it’s too sophisticated for my palette).
-Boiling also condenses the minerals in water which then rise as the water cools and create a film on the surface (limescale-ing your kettle).
+In a nutshell, yes.
+According to official tea law you must always use fresh water.
+Once boiled, water loses its oxygen and apparently starts to tastes flat.
+Boiling also condenses the minerals in water which then rise as the water cools and create a film on the surface, limescale-ing your kettle.